Abdul Rashid (hurdler)

-Abdul Rashid (born 15 February 1979) is a Pakistani former sprint hurdler.
+Abdul Rashid (عبد الرشید; 15 February 1979 – 6 December 2025) was a Pakistani hurdler.
 Rashid represented Pakistan at the 2008 Summer Olympics in Beijing, where he competed for the men's 110 m hurdles.
-He ran in the third heat against seven other athletes, including Ronald Forbes of the Cayman Islands and three-time Olympian Dudley Dorival of Haiti.
+He ran in the third heat against seven other athletes, including three-time Olympian Dudley Dorival of Haiti.
 He finished the heat in the last place, nearly two seconds behind Dorival, with a time of 14:52, twenty-eight hundredths of a second slower than his personal best of 14:24.
-Rashid, however, failed to advance into the quarterfinal round, as he placed fortieth overall, based on his time and performance in the preliminary heats.
+Rashid failed to advance into the quarterfinal round, as he placed fortieth overall, based on his time and performance in the preliminary heats.

-He made a national record of 7.95 s in the men's Indoor 60 m hurdles event on 14 November 2005 at the 2005 Asian Indoor Games in Pattaya, Thailand.
+He made a national record of 7.95 seconds in the men's Indoor 60 m hurdles event on 14 November 2005 at the 2005 Asian Indoor Games in Pattaya, Thailand.
 He won a gold medal in 110 metre hurdles (14.33s) at the 2004 South Asian Games at Jinnah Stadium in Islamabad, Pakistan.
 He also won a bronze medal in 110 metre hurdles (14.62s) at the 2006 South Asian Games held at the Sugathadasa Stadium in Colombo, Sri Lanka.

+Rashid died of a heart attack on 6 December 2025, at the age of 46.